TEACHINGS FROM THE DRUM

-It is usually a seven day ceremony, for hand drums, from birth (making it) to waking a drum in a special ceremony.
-It is, after all, a living being with a soul.
+It is usually a seven day ceremony, for hand drums, from birth (making it) to waking it in a special ceremony.
+It is, after all, a living being with a heart and a voice.

 I do not play any of my drums until they have been given their voices in ceremony.
-I know it is hard to resist playing it before it is woken, but part of the teaching is about discipline and honouring the process.
+I know it is hard to resist playing it before it is woken, but part of the knowledge is about discipline and honouring the process.

 I have had the privilege of waking many drums across Canada, which includes: smoking my pipe, prayers of dedication to the drum, the Ancestors & the Universe; feasting the drum; engaging the joyous sounds of other drums as they wake their new family member; tobacco is offered in thanks.

 DRUMS ARE FEMALE & HUMAN